-Start with your school counselor.
-If you have other questions, call the Office of Career and Technical Education at 410-313-6629.
+Start with the school counselor.
+For other questions, call the Office of Career and Technical Education at 410-313-6629.

 Accounting Academy

 The Accounting Academy is designed for students who have an interest in expanding their understanding and skills related to accounting and financial management.
 Coursework will provide students the opportunity to study and apply the fundamental accounting principles in a variety of business settings.
 Students will work in a lab setting utilizing current accounting software.
 Benefits to Accounting Academy students include a focused course of study, connections with the local professional accounting community, and opportunities to participate in activities created exclusively for academy members.